Terms and conditions

 Foreign securities within portfolios may have additional material risks, depending on the specific risks affecting that country, such as: potential constraints on liquidity and the repatriation of funds; macroeconomic risks; political risks; foreign exchange risks; tax risks; settlement risks; and potential limitations on the availability of market information.
 Fluctuations or movements in exchange rates may cause the value of underlying international investments to go up or down.
 Investors are reminded that an investment in a currency other than their own may expose them to a foreign exchange risk.

-The terms and conditions, a schedule of fees, charges and maximum commissions, performance fee frequently asked questions as well as the minimum disclosure document (MDD) and quarterly investor report (QIR) for each portfolio are available on Sanlam Collective Investments’ website at www.sanlaminvestments.com.
-Associates of the manager may be invested within certain portfolios and the details thereof are available from the manager.
+The terms and conditions, a schedule of fees, charges and maximum commissions, performance fee frequently asked questions as well as the minimum disclosure document (MDD) and quarterly investor report (QIR) for each portfolio are available on Boutique Collective Investments’ website at www.bcis.co.za Associates of the manager may be invested within certain portfolios and the details thereof are available from the manager.

-Northstar Asset Management (Pty) Ltd, registration number 1996/001423/07 and FSP number 601, is the co-named partner and investment manager of the co-named portfolios within the Sanlam Collective Investments Scheme and is an authorised discretionary financial services provider under the Financial Advisory and Intermediary Services Act (No. 37 of 2002).
-This information is not advice, as defined in the Financial Advisory and Intermediary Services Act (No. 37 of 2002).
-Please be advised that there may be representatives acting under supervision.
+Northstar Asset Management (Pty) Ltd, registration number 1996/001423/07 and FSP number 601, is the co-named partner and investment manager of the co-named portfolios within the Boutique Collective Investments Scheme and is an authorised discretionary financial services provider under the Financial Advisory and Intermediary Services Act (No. 37 of 2002).
+Investors should take cognisance that the provisions of the Collective Investment Schemes Control Act (No. 45 of 2002) are applicable to collective investment schemes.
 The manager retains full legal responsibility for the co-named portfolios.

 THE FINANCIAL ADVISORY AND INTERMEDIARY SERVICES ACT, 2002